As we say goodbye to the summer, this feels like a good time to run through some of the work LucidePost has been up to as we came out of lockdown.

-In fact, the very talented Michelle Cort also graded a couple of episodes ('How to appreciate music' and ' Be yourself') whilst I ventured into Virtual Post 's brilliant new facilities in Brighton to grade 'The Great Hammerhead Stakeout' documentary for Discovery+
+In fact, the very talented Michelle Cort joined the team to grade a couple of episodes ('How to appreciate music' and ' Be yourself') whilst I ventured into Virtual Post 's new facilities in Brighton to grade 'The Great Hammerhead Stakeout' documentary for Discovery+

 After a year of standing still, it is brilliant to see the industry thriving again.

 From my part, I have certainly enjoyed the more global, yet remote approach to work.